mrElnekave/EigenShoe/PLAN.md

 > Create a climbing shoe differentiator
 >
-> Input: Image of a climbing shoe is a specific format
+> Input: Image of a climbing shoe in a specific format
 >
 > Output: The closest resembling shoe, and description